vortura/crash.net.nz/content/blog/2013/10/gordon-walters-style-prints-in-processing.md

 Gordon Walters was an artist and graphic designer, born in Wellington, New Zealand in 1951.
-Though he produced works in a variety of styles, he is best known for his koru series of prints, which are instantly recognisable to most New Zealanders, and are amongst my favourite pieces of art.
+Though he produced works in a variety of styles, he is best known for his koru series of prints, which are instantly recognisable to most New Zealanders.
+They are some of my favourite pieces of art.
 One of his most celebrated pieces, *Maheno*, is fairly typical of the series as a whole:

 <img src="/images/Walters_Maheno.jpg" alt="Gordon Walters - Maheno">